 Artificial Intelligence in Cyber Security

 The module blends the domains of cyber security and artificial intelligence (AI).
 This covers the fundamentals of AI for Security and how AI can solve problems in the cyber security space.
 This cyber security module presents and demonstrates AI approaches including problem solving, knowledge representation and machine learning that can be adapted to detect potential attacks and protect your systems.

 This module introduces students to contemporary topics in cyber security and considers the latest and emerging trends, techniques, and tools in the cyber security arena.
 This can include cloud computing, virtualisation, blockchain technology, and Zero-Trust Network Access (ZTNA) for cyber security.
 ZTNA has recently emerged as a more secure option for controlling remote access to sensitive data and reducing the likelihood of an attack.
 This module will emphasis on how to protect organisations from cyber threats by adopting emerging trends.

 Cyber Security Incident Management

-This module will provide an opportunity for you to conduct research into an unfamiliar aspect of cyber security and enable you to develop and apply cyber skills to a substantial problem.
+This module will provide an opportunity for you to conduct research into an unfamiliar aspect of Cyber Security and enable you to develop and apply Cyber Security skills to a substantial problem.
 You will synthesise what you have learned from other modules and be provided with an opportunity to work independently.